Following a large wave of Russian pogroms in the early 1880s, Jews began

 Thirty years later, a girls’ boarding school was built on the property, and

 in 1897 the English Mission added a hospital.
-During World War I
+During World War I, the Turks used

 the mission hospital for their wounded soldiers, and in 1917 the British turned